-He offers the imaginary example of Ford creating a VR racing game that, while not directly encouraging customers to buy a new car, offers them a glimpse of what it is like to drive an F150 or Mustang.
+He offers the imaginary example of Ford creating a VR racing game.
+While not directly encouraging customers to buy a new car, the game could offer a glimpse of what it’s like to drive a Mustang.

 Interactive User Manuals

 Another non-sales-related application of AR is interactive user manuals.
 The process is simple, writes the team at image editing service PixelPhant.
-By using an app to scan a product like a coffee machine, users can get a virtual walkthrough of their new product, learn how to set it up, and explore its features.
+By using an app to scan a product like a coffee machine, users get a virtual walkthrough of their product, learn how it works, and explore features.

 This kind of application can reduce stress on your post-sales support teams, the team adds.
 “Teaching your customers about your products not only makes them aware of you and tell them ‘how-to’ but it also reduces your customer support load and improves engagement.”